 Such insurance limits the impact of the financial consequences that directors would suffer on their assets.
 It protects them by helping them in their defence, that is to say by paying the costs associated with the insured’s defense (legal fees, expert fees and other court fees).
 And if they are held liable, it will pay the damages and other costs that the insured is required to pay following a claim.

 Obligation to take out insurance

-Directors' Civil Liability Insurance will become mandatory in the near future (no later than June 13, 2021).
+Directors' Civil Liability Insurance will become mandatory on April 15, 2021.
 For the moment, this insurance product is made compulsory in several declarations of co-ownership.
 It covers the civil liability of the members of the board of directors towards third parties.
 The declaration of co-ownership can also specify the amount of coverage.
 This insurance not only aims to protect directors, it also allows the syndicate and co-owners to be adequately covered, in the event that a director is at fault, makes mistakes or omissions, or is negligent in the performance of his duties.